qlem/qlstatus/README.md

 ```

 ## Install from sources
-Compile from sources and install binary, man page and default configuration file:
+Compile from sources and install binary, man page and system-configuration file:
 ```
 cd /path/to/repo
 mkdir build